wooorm/refractor/readme.md

 ## API

-This package exports the following identifier: `refractor`.
+This package exports the identifier `refractor`.
 There is no default export.

 ### `refractor.highlight(value, language)`